Gumley House Convent School: History

 Gumley House Convent School traces its history to a parochial charity school, the first of its kind in Isleworth, founded by Sisters of the Faithful Companions of Jesus (FCJ).
 The Sisters had arrived from France and bought Gumley House in 1841.
 The Catholic Directory, Ecclesiastical Register, and Almanac described the school as offering a "continental education".
 French was primarily spoken as the Sisters were from France but Italian, German and English were also taught.

 The convent originally had two sections: a boarding school for upper class girls and a charity school for younger poor children of the local parish.
 These nuns also played a role in the founding or development of other Catholic schools in Isleworth and the present-day borough.
 Due to the pressing need for a secondary school, St Mary's High School for older girls was opened in 1890.
 In 1922 it became St Mary's College, the first Catholic school in Middlesex to be recognised by the Board of Education.
 When Poles Convent (merged with St Edmund's College, Ware during the 1970s) in Hertfordshire was founded the following year, boarders from Gumley House and St Mary's High moved there.
 Pupils and staff at Gumley House were evacuated during World War II and returned after the war ended.

 The post-war period was a time of rapid change and development.
 Gumley House became a grammar school in 1959 and then solely a secondary school when its primary section moved out in the late sixties.
 The primary school became part of the current St Mary's Catholic Primary School.
-In 1968 boarders were no longer accepted.
-During the 1970s, a host of new buildings were added and the campus expanded.
+From 1968 boarders were no longer accepted.
+During the 1970s, new buildings were added and the campus expanded.
 It turned comprehensive in 1976 after the tripartite system was abolished.
 The school is under the trusteeship of the order and the headteachers have been Sisters up until 2012.